 Despite the positive light in which I talk about supporting my dad and my family, being there for him literally drained my energy: witnessing or being subjected to his anger, listening to him as he constantly recalled past glories or talked about the bright future he was clinging to, so he wouldn’t face the present...

-My sister and I sometimes made decisions for him because of his disease.
-We knew his severe aversion to the hospital, he had always told us, "Don't ever call the emergency services, I don't want to go to the emergency room".
+My sister and I sometimes made decisions for him because of the illness.
+We knew his severe aversion to the hospital.
+He always said; "Don't ever call the emergency services, I don't want to go to the emergency room".
 However, one day, just after he started receiving chemotherapy, he suddenly collapsed.
 I will always remember the look he gave my sister and I when the paramedics showed up, even though he was so weak he couldn't speak.
 The only reason the paramedics were able to take him away was because he did not have the strength to fight.
-When we went to meet him a little later in the emergency room, we found out he had escaped.
-He had taken the bus, in his hospital gown, and had rung the next-door neighbours' doorbell because of course he didn't have the keys to his apartment.
+When we went to meet him a little later in the emergency room, we found out he had left the hospital.
+He had taken the bus, in his hospital gown, and had rung the next-door neighbours' doorbell, because of course he didn't have his keys.
 “I left because they were going to leave me in that hospital lobby to die”, he said.
-A force of nature, as I was telling you.
+A force of nature indeed.

 Finally, there was also all the insurance paperwork (prescriptions, doctors' reports, etc.) we had to take care of.
 Each document was potentially crucial and had to be carefully filed.
 Since he was a business owner, he had taken out a special life insurance policy, so I helped him put together the file to qualify for it.
 One day I was asked to go and mail the documents, it was past 4:00 p.m. and the letter absolutely had to go out the same day, which was also the deadline.
 I stared at the letterbox for a long time, wondering what more I could do to ensure that this envelope, on which hundreds of thousands of euros depended, arrived on time.
-I was ten minutes before I had the strength to leave the post office, and until we received an answer from the insurance company, the most dreadful scenarios, in which I was responsible for a disaster, kept playing over and over in my head.
+I was stayed in the post office for ten minutes, before finding the strength to leave.
+Until we received an answer from the insurance company, the most dreadful scenarios, in which I was responsible for a disaster, kept playing over and over in my head.

-So, once the weekend had arrived, I would be waiting for one thing only: to go to my mother's.
-I wished I could simply not come back, not carry any responsibility anymore, be cared for...
-Of course my mother would be devastated to see me in that state every weekend, and did what she could to help me, but even I didn't know what could actually make me feel better.
-I only wanted it all to stop.
+I would impatiently wait for one thing; the weekend, so I could go to my mother's.
+Wishing never to return, not carry out any responsibilities anymore, to be cared for...
+Of course my mother was devastated every time whe saw over the weekends, and did what she could to help me, but I even didn't know what could actually make me feel better.
+All I wanted was for it to stop.

-Of course, I also felt guilty: about not wanting to stay with my dying father, about being unhappy in his company, about being annoyed by his behaviour, all the while experiencing some extraordinary moments of exchange with him on topics such as his life, his divorce from my mum, his decisions, his relationships with his parents, his siblings, his other daughter (my sister)...
+Of course, I also felt guilty: about not wanting to stay with my dying father, about being unhappy while in his company, about being annoyed by his behaviour, at the same time experiencing some extraordinary moments with him, on topics such as his life, his divorce from my mum, his decisions, his relationships with his parents, his siblings, his other daughter (my sister)...

 I often think back to these moments and I sometimes find myself analysing certain aspects or certain difficulties in my life with another perspective - through his eyes.

 The most difficult thing we had to do was carry on with our own lives: that was the general feeling everyone had around him.
 Christmas that year wasn't like any other.
-Laughs were painful: did we even have the right to laugh or exchange gifts, or have a good time as a family, with Dad on his hospital bed fighting a battle that only he, in a semi-coma, thought he could win?
+With melancholic laughter: did we have the right to laugh or exchange gifts, or have a good time as a family, with Dad on his hospital bed fighting a battle that only he, in a semi-coma, thought he could win?

-The day before he died, he was unconscious, and breathing with difficulty.
-I spoke to him softly, close to his ear.
+The day before he died, he was unconscious, and with difficulty breathing.
+I spoke softly to him, whispering.
 I told him about some of the memories I had of him as a little girl, I told him something that had become a running joke between us, to show him I hadn't forgotten those moments, or who he had been for me.
 Then I said, "You know Dad, you have put up a good fight.
 You can go now, we're here with you".
-I believed that's what he needed to hear at the time, I think it was also the only way I had found to help him.
-The fact that he passed away the next day has probably nothing to do with it.
-I was just relieved I had told him that, and that it seemed like he had heard me.
+I believed that's what he needed to hear at the time, I believed it was also the only way I could to help him.
+The fact that he passed away the next day didn't matter, I was just relieved I had told him that, and that it seemed he heard me.